Variety (1925 film): Plot

-In the film, Jannings portrays "Boss Huller", a former trapeze artist who was badly injured in a fall from the high wire and who now runs a seedy carnival with his wife (Maly Delschaft) and their child.
-Huller insists that the family take in a beautiful stranger (Lya De Putti) as a new sideshow dancer, with whom he develops a new trapeze number.
+In the film, Jannings portrays "Boss Huller", a former trapeze artist who was badly injured in a fall from the high wire and who now runs a seedy carnival with his wife and their child.
+Huller insists that the family take in a beautiful stranger as a new sideshow dancer, with whom he develops a new trapeze number.
 He falls in love with the new star, and the story ends in tragedy.